-I recently stumbled upon a LinkedIn post from someone who’d just discovered a small but powerful piece of Hotjar functionality (the fact that Funnels are retroactive, as you'll read below).
+I recently stumbled upon a LinkedIn post from someone who’d just discovered a small but powerful piece of Hotjar functionality (rage clicks in Recordings).
 I was happy that the discovery will improve the amount of useful data this user can get out of the tool—but I also thought: “What if there are other people who don’t know about it?”

-1. Narrow down Session Recordings by rage clicks, u-turns, and referrers
+1. Narrow down Session Recordings by rage clicks, u-turns, errors, and referrers

-● Rage clicks → so you can review sessions where people quickly and repeatedly click on the same element(s) out of frustration
+Rage clicks, so you can review user sessions where people quickly and repeatedly click on the same element(s) out of frustration

-➡️ Try it yourself: from your Recordings tab, select ‘Add filter’ and pick one (or more) of the options listed under ‘Source’ and ‘Behavior’.
+➡️ Try it yourself: from your Recordings tab, select ‘Add filter’ and pick one (or more) of the options listed under ‘Path’ and ‘Behavior’.
 Your list will be narrowed down according to these specific parameters, and you’ll be able to go straight to the insights you need.

 2. Save your filter combinations as segments